-EVALUATION EACH SCI CCUR AT THE Payment Pi - Program Schedu LED HOU IR EVALUATI IONS Academic Year 1 Academi c Year 2 Cosmetology Day (full time, 35 hours/week) - 1600 Hours 450 900 1250 1600 Cosmetology Evening (full time, 25 hours/week) - 1600 Hours 450 900 1250 1600 Esthetics Day (full time, 30 hours/week) - 600 Hours 300 600 Esthetics Evening (full time, 25 hours/week) - 600 Hours 300 600 Manicuring (full time, 35 hours/week) - 400 Hours 200 400
+Program EVALUATIONS WILL OCCUR AT THE END OF EACH SCHEDULED PAYMENT PERIOD SCHEDULED HOUR EVALUATIONS r Period Academic Year Academic 1 2 nic Year 2 Cosmetology Day (full time, 35 hours/week) - 1600 Hours 450 900 1250 1600 Cosmetology Evening (full time, 25 hours/week) - 1600 Hours 450 900 1250 1600 Esthetics Day (full time, 30 hours/week) - 600 Hours 300 600 Esthetics Evening (full time, 25 hours/week) - 600 Hours 300 600 Manicuring Day (full time, 35 hours/week) - 400 Hours 200 400 Manicuring Evening (full time, 25 hours/week) - 400 Hours 200 400

-Transfer Students- Midpoint of the contracted hours or the established evaluation periods, whichever comes first.
+Note: Transfer Students are evaluated at the midpoint of the contracted hours, or the established evaluation periods, whichever comes first.

 Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
 The frequency of evaluations ensures that students have had at least one evaluation by midpoint in the course.
-The institution maintains each of the SAP Evaluations.
-Students will receive a copy of their SAP Evaluation at each established evaluation period.
+The institution maintains each of the SAP Evaluations according to its record retention policy.
+Students will receive a copy of their Satisfactory Academic Progress determination at the time of each of the evaluations.
 The Cosmetology Program is 1600 hours in length, with 900 hours in Academic Year 1 and 700 hours in Academic Year 2.
 The Esthetics Program is 600 hours in length, with all 600 hours in Academic Year 1.
 The Manicuring Program is 400 hours in length, with all 400 hours in Academic Year 1.